What are the SUPPLEMENT Progression Levels for an Effective SUPPLEMENT Regime?

 What are MACRONUTRIENTS?

-MACRONUTRIENTS are the nutrients that are required in large amounts in the diet.
-Nutrients that the human body needs in amounts greater than 10 grams in a day are classified as MACRONUTRIENTS.
+Nutrients required in large amounts in the diet are called Macronutrients.
+Nutrients that the human body needs in amounts greater than 10 grams a day are classified as Macronutrients.

 What are MICRONUTRIENTS?

-MICRONUTRIENTS are the nutrients that are required in small amounts.
-Nutrients that the human body needs in amounts less than 10 grams in a day are classified as MICRONUTRIENTS.
+Nutrients required in small amounts in the diet are called Micronutrients.
+Nutrients that the human body needs in amounts less than 10 grams a day are classified as Micronutrients.

-Supplements are supposed to complement our diet when we are unable to obtain the required quantity or quality of nutrients from food alone.
+Supplements complement our Diet when we cannot obtain the required quantity or quality of Nutrients from Food alone.

-MACRONUTRIENT form the basis or type 1/ level 1 of the supplement progression levels.
-That means, before moving on to the higher levels, it’s critical to ensure our MACRONUTRIENT quality and quantity is adequate to meet our body demands.
+Macronutrients form the basis or type 1/level 1 of the supplement progression levels.
+That means, before moving on to the higher levels, it's critical to ensure our Macronutrient quality and quantity is adequate to meet our body demands.

 Type 1/ Level 1 supplements include:

-Pure protein supplements like whey, casein, egg etc.
+Pure protein supplements like whey, casein, egg protein etc.

 Weight gainer supplements.

-Meal replacement: As the name suggests, it not only supplements our meal but also has a full potential to replace it.
+Meal replacement: As the name suggests, it not only supplements our meal but also has total potential to replace it.

 Pure carb supplements like waxy maize starch, vitargo etc.

-MICRONUTRIENTS form type 2/ level 2 of the supplement progression levels.
-We should be at this level, ideally after ensuring all our MICRONUTRIENTS needs (quality and quantity) are fulfilled.
+Micronutrients form type 2/ level 2 of the supplement progression levels.
+Ideally, we should be at this level after ensuring all our Macronutrients needs (quality and quantity) are fulfilled.